 Suitable equipment is procured for conscripts wearing special sizes (very large or small sizes) to measurements taken at the latest when they enter service.
-To ensure the availability of special-sized equipment at your entry into service call the Quartermaster Depot (tel. +358 (0)299 800, operator), at the latest six months before your service begins.
-While on leave and during free time you are allowed to wear civilian clothes outside of the garrison area.
+To ensure the availability of special-sized equipment at your entry into service call the Quartermaster Depot (tel. +358 (0)299 578 350 or +358 (0)299 578 319), at the latest six months before your service begins.
+While on leave and during your free time you are allowed to wear civilian clothes outside of the garrison area.